Abbott Papyrus: Connections

 The Abbott Papyrus is important in the grand scheme of political trials dealing with tomb robberies.
-The Abbott Papyrus with relation to the Amherst Papyrus helps to form a more complete picture of the tomb robberies of the twentieth dynasty under Ramesses IX.
-The Abbott Papyrus connects with the Amherst Papyrus through the tomb of King Sobekemsaf.
+The Abbott Papyrus with relation to the Papyrus Leopold II helps to form a more complete picture of the tomb robberies of the twentieth dynasty under Ramesses IX.
+The Abbott Papyrus connects with the Papyrus Leopold II through the tomb of King Sobekemsaf.
 In the Abbott Papyrus, the tomb of King Sobekemsaf II was investigated and found vandalized.
-The Amherst Papyrus records the confession of thieves charged with vandalizing the tomb of King Sobekemsaf.
+The Papyrus Leopold II records the confession of thieves charged with vandalizing the tomb of King Sobekemsaf.

 The second connection also deals with tomb robberies and is made between the Abbott Dockets and a later series of tomb robbery trials which took place during the first two years of the era known as the Whm Mswt.
 From this era, which started in year 19 of the reign of Ramesses XI, several tomb-robbery papyri have survived, most notably: Papyrus Mayer A, Papyrus B.M.
 10052, and Papyrus B.M.
 10403.
 The list of thieves in the Abbott dockets foreshadows two trials described in Papyrus Mayer A. The first trial foreshadowed from the Abbot Dockets in Papyrus Mayer A is the trial concerning the thieves of the tombs of Ramesses II and Seti I. The other trial connection deals with thefts from tombs in the Necropolis of Thebes.
 The connection of the Abbott dockets with Papyrus B.M 10052 also deals with the trial of the thefts in the tombs of Thebes, but deals with information leading up to the trials.
 Lastly, the connection with the Abbott dockets and the Papyrus B.M 10403 deals again with trial of the thefts in the tombs of Thebes, but Papyrus B.M 10403 gives more detail on the evidence.

 Theories

-There are many scholars who examine the Abbott Papyrus, but one of the first is T.E.
+There are many scholars who have examined the Abbott Papyrus, but one of the first is T.E.
 Peet.
 Many scholars have developed theories concerning the Abbott Papyrus.

 One theory is by Herbert Winlock; he argues that the commission sent to inspect the tombs went from north to south, which means the tombs of the kings are found and sited in the same direction.

 A second theory is by Peet, and he believes that the final reports made from commission were tainted on the 19th because a year later the tomb of Queen Isis was found violated.

 The final theory relates to Peet's theory.
 The theory was developed by Jean Capart, Alan Gardiner and B. Van de Walle.
 They first believe that the papyrus is a trustworthy historical account, but their main theory is that the Papyrus Leopold II is the exact counterpart to the Abbott Papyrus.
 They proved the theory true in the postscript of their document when the team examined the Abbott Papyrus and Papyrus Leopold II.
 They found that both papyri were the same height and length.
 Both the papyri also were written in the same script.